Nuzlocke Rules Explained: Complete Guide for Beginners

 Rule 3: Nicknames (Strongly Recommended)

-Popular Amendments & Clauses
+Popular Nuzlocke Amendments & Clauses

 These rules are not part of the original Nuzlocke but are used by the majority of the community.
 We've marked which ones are recommended for a first run.
+Many veteran players use all six of these clauses as standard.

 Dupes Clause